-Some of us go a whole lifetime before we know for sure what our true purpose, passion and calling in life is.
-Devika Gurung from Namthang, Sikkim is one of the lucky ones who found that early, in her 20s.
-She uses her skills of traditional knitting and weaving, that were taught to her by her mother and grandma to empower less priviledged women in her homestate.
-Read to know more about this lovely soul.
+Some of us go a whole lifetime before we know for sure what our true purpose, passion, and calling in life is.
+Devika Gurung, from Namthang, Sikkim, is one of the lucky ones who found hers in her 20s.
+She uses her skills in traditional knitting and weaving, which were passed down to her by her mother and grandmother, to empower underprivileged women in her home state.
+Let’s delve deeper into the story of this inspiring woman.

-We are happy to speak with Devika Gurung from Sikkim and founder of “Fidgety Fingers” – a project that empowers local women by teaching them traditional arts and crafts such as knitting and crochet.
-She talks to R&L about the struggles she goes through in search of her purpose in life.
+We had the pleasure of speaking with Devika Gurung, founder of “Fidgety Fingers” – a project that empowers local women in Sikkim by teaching them traditional arts and crafts such as knitting and crochet.
+Devika shares with us her personal journey in discovering her life’s purpose and the challenges she faced along the way.

-Hi, my name is Devika Gurung and I’m 30 years old.
-I am from Namthang of south Sikkim but I currently live in Gangtok.
-I was born and raised in Sikkim with big expectations from my family to become a doctor or an engineer.
-But my interest was always in arts and crafts.
-After I finished school, instead of pursuing a medical degree I opted for a Diploma course in photography.
-I soon realised that photography was just a hobby; it was not my passion and I dropped the course during my third year.
-I then joined a BPO to earn a livelihood.
-But, deep down I knew that it wasn’t my real calling.
+Devika: Hi there!
+My name is Devika Gurung, and I am 30 years old.
+I hail from Namthang in South Sikkim, but I currently reside in Gangtok.
+Despite my family’s expectations for me to become a doctor or an engineer, my heart was always set on arts and crafts.
+After completing school, I enrolled in a Diploma course in photography but realized that it was not my true passion and dropped out in my third year.
+I then worked at a BPO for a while, but I felt unfulfilled and knew that it wasn’t my calling.
 I then quit and returned to Gangtok, jobless and with no professional degree.

-Fidgety Fingers is a social entrepreneurial project based in Sikkim (India) which I launched in September, 2015.
-The project has two primary objectives: first, it is to empower under-priviledged women financially and socially by creating a sustainable source of livelihood for them.
-Second is to reintroduce dissappearing forms of art such as – traditional knitting, crochet and needle work.
+Devika: Fidgety Fingers is a social entrepreneurial project based in Sikkim (India) which I launched in September 2015.
+The project has two primary objectives: first, it is to empower underprivileged women financially and socially by creating a sustainable source of livelihood for them.
+The second is to reintroduce disappearing forms of art such as – traditional knitting, crochet, and needlework.

 A peek into the Fidgety Fingers workshop.

-I grew up in the Himalayan region where every household still practices traditional fibre arts and crafts.
-I got the opportunity to learn the basics of knitting, crotchet, needlework and weaving from my grandmother and mother at a very young age.
+Devika: I grew up in the Himalayan region where every household still practices traditional fiber arts and crafts.
+I got the opportunity to learn the basics of knitting, crotchet, needlework, and weaving from my grandmother and mother at a very young age.
 Moreover, the Gurung community, which I belong to, are traditionally shepherds and weavers.

 Crochet doll in traditional Sikkimese attire by Fidgety Fingers.

-Have you always wanted to be an entrepreneur?
-How did you come up with the idea for your venture?
+R&L: Have you always wanted to be an entrepreneur?

 Ever since I started my project, I’ve tried to pick something to learn from the many people I meet.
 Especially the women I work with – they have taught me a lot about life skills.
 Despite facing issues in every aspect of their lives, they are positive and work so hard with smiles across their faces.
 These women are my everyday heroes.

-Our products are available on order through on our social media pages and our prices range from Rs 10/- and goes up till Rs.
-5,000/- depending on the product.
+Our products are available for order through our social media pages, and our prices range from Rs 10/- to Rs.
+5,000/-, depending on the product.

 - Meet Devika Gurung from Sikkim Who Is Using Her Passion For Arts And Crafts To Empower The Underprivileged Women Of Her Hometown - October 26, 2018